Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-n4H073Xwp-8.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: When is Update 5?
 https://www.youtube.com/watch?v=n4H073Xwp-8
-This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: Will Update 5 come this year? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8653&end=8716](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8653&end=8716)
+This question was possibly duplicated with a more recent answer: April 13th, 2021 Livestream Q&A: When is Update 5? [https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=6309&end=6333](https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=6309&end=6333)

 ### Topics